monzo/docs/source/includes/_ais.md

 When querying a flex's balance, you'll be returned two balances:

 - The `InterimAvailable` balance: This is the current amount owed on the flex account.
-Its the amount the customer would need to pay today to pay off their flex.
+It is the amount the customer would need to pay today to pay off their flex.

 - The `Information` balance: This is the current flex balance plus all future interest.
-Its the balance displayed within the Monzo app.
+It is the balance displayed within the Monzo app.

 ## Transactions